Start Here

 My husband Lang is a survivor of the Khmer Rouge genocide.
-I asked him to allow me to write his survivor’s account because it was the most incredible story I had ever heard in my life.
+I asked him to let me write his survivor’s account because it was the most incredible story I had ever heard in my life.
 He consented because he wanted people to know that what happened in Cambodia can happen again - anywhere.
 Over a period of ten years we wrote The Smell of Water and the sequel, No Front Line.
 And that’s all we ever intended to write.

+I’d been a South Asian Studies major in college and had wanted to see Angkor Wat, but Cambodia had been closed because of the Khmer Rouge.
+Now, I could go whenever I wanted to.
 I soon found that most Angkorian scholars had been men studying men; except for Sappho Marchal in the 1920s, no one had studied the women.
-What little had been written about them by other scholars was grossly inaccurate; there are seven groups of women at Angkor Wat, and only two had been identified correctly.
+What little had been written about them was grossly inaccurate; there are seven groups of women at Angkor Wat, and only two had been identified correctly.
 And then I read what had been written about the queens.
 Sloppy scholarship, and so disrespectful!
 I got MAD.

 But MAD is good.
 It gets you going.
 I identified the other five groups of women, made discovery after discovery, and wrote Through the Eyes of a Queen - the Women of the Royal Court at Angkor.
 And in the course of all this, something changed…